 How to Make Banana Ice Cream in the Ice Cream Maker

 Have you ever made pudding from scratch?
 This recipe is basically the same procedure.
-Since it is a custard base (made with eggs and cream) you do need to heat it on the stove top to cook the eggs and thicken the base.
+Since it is a custard base (made with eggs and cream) you do need to heat it on the stovetop to cook the eggs and thicken the base.

-In a mixing bowl, beat sugar into eggs until light and fluffy.
+In a mixing bowl, beat the sugar into the eggs until light and fluffy.
 Beat in flour.
 Set aside.
 You’ll then bring the milk to a simmer and beat the hot milk into eggs and sugar.
 Add salt and cook the ice cream base til thickened.

-Puree bananas with food processor (add a bit of the cream if necessary.)
+Puree bananas with a food processor (add a bit of the cream if necessary.)
 Add in the bananas and vanilla, chill and then process ice cream in maker according to manufacturer’s directions.
 You can serve immediately or transfer to the freezer and let the banana ice cream firm up a bit more before serving.

 How Long Will this Homemade Banana Ice Cream Last?